MythosMachina/FrameForge/insite-docs/env.md

-# Environment & services

-This page is for admins.

-- The WebApp must be running to use the UI.
-- Training requires GPU and installed models.
+# System basics (non-technical)

+You do not need to manage servers to use FrameForge, but it helps to know the basics.

+## Background services
+FrameForge runs several background services:
-- If the UI does not load, contact an admin.
+- WebApp: the UI you use.
+- Initiator: unpacks new uploads.
+- Orchestrator: runs the main workflow.
+- Finisher: packages results for download.

+If any service is down, the Queue may stop.
+Use the System Status panel or ask an admin.